Mexico in the OTI Festival 1978

 Mexico was represented at the OTI Festival 1978 with the song "Como tú", written by Lolita de la Colina, and performed by Lupita D'Alessio.
-The Mexican participating broadcaster, Televisa, selected its entry through a national selection with several phases.
+The Mexican participating broadcaster, Televisa, selected its entry through a national televised competition with several phases.
 The song, that was performed in position 13, placed third out of 19 competing entries, with 44 points.

 National stage

-Televisa held a national selection with four televised qualifying rounds and a final to select its entry for the 7th edition of the OTI Festival.
-This seventh edition of the National OTI Festival featured 39 songs, of which ten reached the final.
+Televisa held a national competition with four televised qualifying rounds and a final to select its entry for the 7th edition of the OTI Festival.
+This seventh edition of the National OTI Festival featured thirty-nine songs, of which ten reached the final.
+In addition to the general competition, awards were given for Best Performer, and Best Musical Arrangement, among all the competing artists.

 The shows were held at Teatro de la Ciudad in Mexico City, were presented by Raúl Velasco, and were broadcast on Canal 2.
 The musical director was Chucho Ferrrer, who conducted the Single Union of Music Workers of Mexico orchestra when required.
 Hermanos Zavala, the single mixed backing choir of five voices, were credited on the songs they accompanied.